JamMarHer/Project-Fight-Club/README.md

   * Lorena : Feminist who does not believe in the LGBTQ comunity.
   * Peng Peng : Couldn't feed his wife and kids, so they starved.
   * Niles Carver : Failed to qualify for the Space Academy; died in a plane crash.
-  * Shit : Looks like shit, acts like shit, and does not give a shit <3.
+  * Shitman : Looks like shit, acts like shit, and does not give a shit <3.
   * Legacy Saiyan : Wonderer of the plains, natually born there.

 ## Weapons: